Rashidapp/Armory_Documentation/dev/contribute.md

 ## Contributing docs

-Docs can be edited directly on GitHub wiki!
+Docs can be edited directly on this GitHub wiki!
+Just click on `Edit` at the top of the article you want to edit.
+If you want to add or edit images, please open a pull request with the new/edited images [here](https://github.com/armory3d/armory_wiki_images) and embed them via link in your article.
+GitHub does not currently allow non-repository members to edit images in wiki articles.

 ## Building API docs